cuiyongbo/hello-world/my_wiki/algorithms/dynamic_programming_note.rst

    #.
 Characterize the structure of an optimal solution
    #.
 Recursively define the value of an optimal solution
    #.
-Compute the value of an trivial optimal solution
+Compute the value of an optimal solution
    #.
 Construct an optimal solution from computed information

 #.
 Rod-cutting problem